Toxic pesticides found at most illegal California pot farms

 Researcher Mourad Gabriel, one of the few researchers studying the ecological impact of illicit grow sites, said the pesticide is so powerful that a quarter-teaspoon can kill a 300-pound (136-kilogram) bear.

-He and fellow researchers at the Integral Ecology Research Center in northwestern California found 89 percent of sites this year have been confirmed or are strongly suspected to be contaminated with carbofuran or methamidophos, another powerful banned pesticide.
+He and fellow researchers at the Integral Ecology Research Center in northwestern California found 89 percent of sites this year have been confirmed or are strongly suspected to be contaminated with what he called “highly deadly toxic chemicals.”

 The crackdown aided by $2.5 million in federal money led to 95 growing sites and the removal of more than 10 tons of fertilizer, pesticides and chemicals.

-U.S. Attorney McGregor Scott said federal authorities are concentrating their efforts on hazardous illegal grows on public land instead of targeting California’s new recreational marijuana industry, although marijuana remains illegal under federal law.
+U.S. Attorney McGregor Scott said federal authorities are concentrating their efforts on hazardous illegal grows on public land instead of targeting California’s new recreational marijuana industry.

 “This isn’t about the marijuana, it’s about the damage that’s being done,” he said in an interview before a news conference to announce the findings.
 “What is happening here is illegal under anybody’s law.”

-The effort was endorsed by California Attorney General Xavier Becerra, whose department leads the nation’s largest marijuana eradication program, and was aided by the California National Guard in an increasingly rare agreement over federal drug policy.
+California Attorney General Xavier Becerra, who leads the nation’s largest marijuana eradication program, said state drug agents last week found gallons of carbofuran being added to irrigation water at an illegal site in northwestern California.
+The water ultimately makes it into the water supply in a rugged, mountainous area near the city of Redding.

-Investigators suspect some illegal grows are now being moved into agricultural areas alongside legitimate marijuana and other crops.
+Investigators suspect some illegal grows are now being moved into agricultural areas where they blend in alongside legitimate marijuana and other crops.
 For example, they raided two illegal marijuana farms south of Sacramento this summer based on information on a cellphone found at an illegal grow in the Mendocino National Forest last year, Scott said.

-“Because of the legalization, our operating theory is that it’s a whole lot easier to go set up a greenhouse in the valley somewhere than it to have to pack all of this stuff into the national forest and do all the manual labor....
-The folks that have been growing in the forest to a certain extent have brought it down into the valley,” he said in the interview.
-“There’s so much confusion around enforcement that it makes it easy to camouflage it.”
+“Because of the legalization, our operating theory is that it’s a whole lot easier to go set up a greenhouse in the valley somewhere than it to have to pack all of this stuff into the national forest,” he said in the interview.

-The pot is mostly headed out of state, generally to the Midwest and East Coast, and could not pass California’s stringent standards for legal weed because traces of the toxic chemicals are often found in the plants, officials said.
+The pot is mostly headed out of state and could not pass California’s stringent standards for legal weed because traces of the toxic chemicals are often found in the plants, officials said.

-The grows leave what Scott called a path of destruction by clearing trees, diverting water and using deadly and illegal pesticides that kill wildlife and seep into the ground or run off into streams and rivers.
+U.S. Forest Service Chief Forester Vicki Christiansen estimated that 1.2 billion gallons (4.5 billion liters) of scarce water are diverted to illicit grows in California national forests each year.
+And California is not alone, with illegal drug traffickers found in 72 national forests in 21 states, she said, calling it “a major national problem.”

 Work crews cleaned up 160 toxic sites, but have a waiting list of 830 contaminated sites, some found eight years ago and still awaiting their turn.